Our play-based curriculum

 We have many opportunities to learn letter concepts throughout our day.
 Reading books, singing songs, rhyming, jumping on chalk letters, practicing writing our names and our friends names, working with letter magnets, listening to audio books, chatting about beginning letter sounds, writing and drawing are all things that we do each day that provide valuable early literacy and reading experiences.

-Some pre-reading skills learned at school include: letter recognition, printing practice, letter sounds, vowel sounds, rhyming and alliteration and beginning letter sounds.
+Some pre-reading skills learned at school include: letter recognition, printing practice, letter sounds, and rhyming.

 Every day is a little different, however some elements of our daily routine are constant: